Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Bystander: Gossip (motivation: to pass on rumours)*

 One of Landau's security guards.
-Ivan is a big man who loves to talk and never knows what he thinks until he hears himself saying it out loud.
+Ivan is a big man who loves to talk and never knows what he thinks until he hears himself saying it out [[loud]].
 He'd be happy to pass on rumors or invent new ones on the spot.

 # Sergeant Sara Robinson